Southern Utah's Scenic Byway 12

 Skutumpah Road

 At the higher, moister highlands of Bryce Canyon, the vegetation is lush and at the dryer lowlands it is sparse.
 The higher elevations are forested with blue spruce, limber pine, white fir, Douglas fir and white barked aspens.
 From the higher Bryce Canyon view points, such as Rainbow Point at 9,100 ft., look for the mixed evergreen forest mingled with towering aspens.
-The lower lands are dominated by Utah juniper and pinon pine trees.
+The lower lands are dominated by Utah juniper and pinion pine trees.

 Next Page